Kamala Harris Slams Donald Trump’s Executive Order On Coronavirus Relief, Says The White House Is ‘Giving Up’

 “$400 with a catch is not enough.
 There is still a pandemic and many people, or thier loved ones, have compromised immune systems or health issues that put them in the high risk catagory so they must stay home to stay safe,” one wrote.

-“But we’ve seen who he is and that’s a big “NO,” the tweet said.
+“But we’ve seen who he is and that’s a big ‘NO,'” the tweet read.